Warburg Micro syndrome (WARBM)

 Severe intellectual disability is also common to the syndrome.
 This includes developmental delays and in severe cases an inability to sit, walk or talk.
 Autistic features are also associated with the syndrome in some individuals.

-Unique facial features associated with the syndrome include a narrow mouth, wide bridge of the nose and deep set eyes.
+Unique facial features associated with the syndrome include a narrow mouth, a wide bridge of the nose, and deep set eyes.

 To find out if someone has a diagnosis of Warburg Micro syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.